mhkeller/layercake.graphics/src/content/guide/99-helper-functions.md

 ```

 Returns an object whose keys are the field names specified as the first item in the key group array followed by an array of `[min, max]`.

+### uniques(data: Array[, accessor: String|Function, transform|Boolean])

+A function get get the unique values from a list.
+If **accessor** is a string or a function, the uniqueness will be compared using that and, be default, the values in the returned list will be the ones returned by the accessor.
+Pass `false` to the **transform** argument if you want to return the original elements, which will be the first one that appears for every unique value.